Black garden ant: Egg to ant

-Lasius niger, like other ants, have four stages of development: egg, larva, pupa, and adult.
-Lasius niger lay tiny, white, kidney-shaped eggs with a smooth sticky surface which helps them to be carried in a group instead of one by one.
-After hatching Lasius niger proceed onto the larva stage resembling tiny maggots.
-The larvae need to be fed by the queen (or workers in the case of an established colony) if they are to mature; as they feed the larvae grow, shedding their skin, doing so usually three times in total.
+Lasius niger, like other ants, has four stages of development: egg, larva, pupa, and adult.
+Lasius niger queens lay tiny, white, kidney-shaped eggs with a smooth sticky surface which helps them to be carried in a group instead of one by one.
+After hatching, Lasius niger proceeds onto the larva stage resembling tiny maggots.
+The larvae need to be fed by the queen (or workers in the case of an established colony) if they are to mature; as they feed, the larvae grow, shedding their skin, doing so usually three times in total.
 With each molt, the larvae grow hooked hairs which allow them to be carried in groups.
-When Lasius niger larvae reach the last molt they are generally too big to be carried as part of a group and so are carried individually.
-Once the larva grows big enough it spins a cocoon around itself.
-To aid this process a queen (or workers) may bury the larva so that it can spin its cocoon undisturbed, and begin a process of metamorphosis.
-Once the process is complete the Lasius niger worker emerges from the cocoon.
+When the larvae reach the last molt, they are generally too big to be carried as part of a group and so are carried individually.
+Once the larva grows big enough, it spins a cocoon around itself.
+To aid this process, a queen (or worker) may bury the larva so that it can spin its cocoon undisturbed, and begin a process of metamorphosis.
+Once the process is complete, the Lasius niger worker emerges from the cocoon.
 At this stage, the callow worker is completely white but will darken over the course of an hour until it has turned black.